 Café Sol: Chef/Owner Nicholas Santos incorporates local ingredients into his menu by either updating seasonally (every two to three months) or creating daily specials with local products.
 Café Sol’s paninis use bread from San Jose Bakery in Grand Junction, while fruits and vegetables (greens, kale, peaches, corn, plums, berries, pumpkins, etc.) come from Okagawa Farms, Field to Fork, Talbott Farms (Palisade) and Blaine’s Tomatoes.
 Like other chefs, Santos also cans produce (particularly peaches, corn and green chilies) to be able to use it year-round.

 il Bistro Italiano: Chef/Owner Brunella Gualerzi uses lamb in il Bistro Italiano’s lamb pie (a twist on the traditional Shepherd’s pie) and pork from Roan Creek Ranch for sausages.
 All the eggs come from Fruita, while mixed greens, tomatoes, basil, spinach, cherries, peaches and other produce are supplied by Field to Fork CSA, Sprigs and Sprouts (in Palisade), Z’s Orchard (Palisade) and Okagawa Farms.
 Red Bird Farms in Denver supplies chicken.
 Goat, feta and other cheeses are from Jumping Good Goat Dairy in Buena Vista.
-Diners can wash down their meal with a Kannah Creek (Grand Junction) beer and wines from Plum Creek Winery (Palisade), Colterris, Whitewater Hill Vineyards (Grand Junction) and Canyon Wind (Palisade).
+Diners can wash down their meal with a Kannah Creek (Grand Junction) beer and wines from Plum Creek Winery (Palisade), Colterris, and Whitewater Hill Vineyards (Grand Junction).

 The Winery Restaurant: Since 1973 The Winery Restaurant has charmed its guests with their award winning food, atmosphere and wine list.
 The seasonal menus use local ingredients from growers such as Blaine's Heirloom Tomatoes and Rooted Gypsy Farms.
 Our Downtown Farmers Market also allows owner Steve Thoms to hand select peaches, cherries and other fresh seasonal produce for the restaurant.
 Colorado beef, dry aged beef, Colorado lamb, Colorado chicken and wild seafood share the menus with wines of Colorado and the world.
 Nightly chefs prepare specials for their guests to enjoy in the relaxed atmosphere inside or outside on the quiet comfortable patio.
 Located in Downtown Grand Junction down a vine canopied breezeway across from the Historic Avalon Theater.
 The Winery Restaurant is Grand Junction's Steakhouse.